startl/CmdUI-frpcUI/README.md

 Of course, it can also be used as the UI interface of FRPC, so that there is no need to display the command line window on the desktop to keep the desktop fresh.

 Features:
-**The command line black window program is packaged as a tray icon, and the command line output is redirected to the text box of the program
+**Wrap the command line black window program into a program that displays icons on the tray, allowing for easy control and viewing at any time
-**Using INI file customization function, you can customize whether to display the tray icon, and click the close button to exit
+**Redirect command line output to the text box of this program **Using the ini file customization function, you can customize whether to display the tray icon and click the close button to exit
-**You can customize actions.
-When you start, exit, drag and drop to the interface, actions support batch processing and multiple commands at the same time
+**Actions can be customized [at startup, exit, and drag and drop to the interface], and actions support batch processing and multiple commands simultaneously

-After startup, the icon will be displayed in the system tray, and the software name configured by ini will be displayed when the mouse is put up.
+After startup, an icon will be displayed in the system tray, and the software name configured for ini will be displayed when the mouse is placed on it

-Target program default name CmdUI.exe (Windows), which can be changed to another name.
-When starting, the configuration execution actions in the INI file with the same name as the program will be read.
+When the software starts, it will read the configuration and execute actions in the ini file with the same name as the program

 **For example, to wrap the UI of FRPC, change the program name to frpcUI.exe , put in frpc.exe In the same directory, create a frcpUI.ini File (utf8 encoding)
 The description of ini is as follows:
 [base]
 **The name of the software, the name of the tray display and the name of the upper left corner of the main interface are convenient for multiple runtime identification**